 - i.
-Fixation of the maximum tolerable error limit/desired confidence level. - HH Selecting a few transactions in each area of audit to be checked. - ★★★ Derification of those selected transactions- 100% by verifying the accounting aspects, internal control aspects, documentation and audit trail. - ♦ d Analysis of the results with the maximum tolerable error limit.
+Fixation of the maximum tolerable error limit/desired confidence level. - H Selecting a few transactions in each area of audit to be checked. - ★★★ Derification of those selected transactions- 100% by verifying the accounting aspects, internal control aspects, documentation and audit trail. - H ♦ I Audit trail refers to the documents, records, books and files, which enable an auditor to trace a transaction from its source till it is summed up, recorded and presented in an accounting report. - ✤ 4 Analysis of the results with the maximum tolerable error limit.